A Tractable Probability Distribution with Applications in Three-Dimensional Statistics

 To date, numerous probability distributions have been introduced and utilized in various branches of science, including the {\fontfamily{lmtt}\selectfont Rayleigh}, {\fontfamily{lmtt}\selectfont Rice}, and {\fontfamily{lmtt}\selectfont Nakagami} distributions, among others \cite{wikipedia, popolis,ross,nakagami,rice,ray}.
 For example, {\fontfamily{lmtt}\selectfont Rice} can model the distribution of Euclidean norms in two-dimensional random spaces.

 In this work, we introduce, define, and characterize a new family of probability distributions, including its special cases, which we name {\fontfamily{lmtt}\selectfont Abar} distribution\footnote{{\fontfamily{lmtt}\selectfont Abar} means superior in Persian language, and refers to applications of this distribution for higher dimensions than two.}.
 Also, we obtain its statistical measures in closed-forms.
 This distribution is recently discovered in our work \cite{azimi_molecular} for a research in biological communication networks.
 However, to the best of our knowledge, this distribution has not been previously discovered.
 For example, a similar distribution cannot be found in websites and books on "probability and statistics" \cite{wikipedia, popolis,ross}.
-We investigate use-case applications for the {\fontfamily{lmtt}\selectfont Abar} distribution that are applicable to three-dimensional norm or distance statistics.
+We investigate use-case applications for the {\fontfamily{lmtt}\selectfont Abar} distribution that are applicable to Euclidean norm or distance statistics in three-dimensional random spaces.
 Our focus is on revealing that this distribution admits a remarkably simple closed form, which is not even the case in the simpler two-dimensional statistics.
 The proposed distribution has a unique and completely different function structure that is impossible to be extrapolated from its lower or higher dimensional cases, which all include integrals in their functions.
 Using the {\fontfamily{lmtt}\selectfont Abar} distribution, we also find another new family of probability distributions with its special cases, which we name {\fontfamily{lmtt}\selectfont Abar+} distribution.
-It has applications in three-dimensional power statistics.
+It is applicable to power statistics within three-dimensional random spaces.
 Due to their remarkable tractability and general applicability, the {\fontfamily{lmtt}\selectfont Abar} and {\fontfamily{lmtt}\selectfont Abar+} distributions hold promise for a wide range of applications, particularly in areas such as communication networks, localization and signal processing, stochastic geometry, and machine learning.
 By highlighting these distributions and the potential applications, researchers will become aware of their existence and have the opportunity to utilize them effectively.